Aging of Japan: Comparisons with other countries

-While there has been a global trend of lower fertility and longer life expectancy, it is first evident in the more developed countries and occurs more rapidly in developing or recently developed countries.
-One of the most astounding aspects of Japan's elderly population, in particular, is that it is both fast-growing and has one of the highest life expectancies, equating to a larger elderly population and an older one.
-According to the World Health Organization, Japanese people are able to live 75 years without any disabilities and fully healthy compared to other countries.
-Also, American women usually live to around 81 years and American men 76; but compared to Japan, women live to around 87 years and men to 80 years.
-There is demographic data that shows Japan is an older and more quickly aging society than the United States.

-Japan is leading the world in aging demographics, but the other countries of East Asia are following a similar trend.
+Historically, European countries have had the largest elderly populations by proportion as they became developed nations earlier, experiencing subsequent drops in fertility rates.
+However, many Asian and Latin American countries, including Argentina, Brazil, Chile and Mexico, are quickly catching up to this trend.
+As of 2015, 22 of the 25 oldest countries are located in Europe, but parts of Asia such as South Korea, Hong Kong, and Taiwan are expected to be in the list by 2050.
 In South Korea, where the fertility rate is the world's lowest (0.81 as of 2022), the population is expected to peak in 2030.

-The smaller states of Singapore and Taiwan are also struggling to boost fertility rates from record lows and to manage aging populations.
-China's fertility rate is lower than Japan's and is aging faster than almost all other countries in modern history.
+The smaller states of Singapore and Taiwan are also struggling to boost fertility rates from record lows and manage aging populations.
+China's fertility rate is lower than Japan's and is aging faster than almost every other country in modern history.
 More than a third of the world's elderly (65 and older) live in East Asia and the Pacific, and many of the economic concerns raised first in Japan can be projected to the rest of the region.

-India's population is aging exactly like that of Japan, but with a 50-year lag.
+India's population is aging similarly to that of Japan, but with a 50-year lag.
 A study of the populations of India and Japan for the years 1950 to 2015 combined with median variant population estimates for the years 2016 to 2100 shows that India is 50 years behind Japan on the aging process.

+One of the distinguishing features of Japan's elderly population, in particular, is that it is both fast-growing and having one of the highest life expectancies.
+According to the World Health Organization, Japanese people are able to live 75 years fully healthy and without any disabilities.
+Demographic data shows that Japan is an older and more quickly aging society than the United States.